 Why HOCl from

 HOCl is a naturally occurring antimicrobial that is versatile, safe, fast acting and proven to kill dangerous viruses, bacteria and spores.
-CHL’s unique formulations are 99.9999% effective (6 log, considered sterile).
+Tec-Safe’s unique formulations are 99.9999% effective (6 log, considered sterile).
 The added benefit is the entire range is non-cytotoxic and fully biodegradable, even in concentrate.
 This means a level of performance, eco-protection and safety that is unsurpassed and explains why the dental market has adopted its various formulations since the Covid 19 pandemic of ’20.

 What is the Science behind our products?